Vonage/vbc-developer/_tutorials/en/create-a-developer-account.md

 To use the Vonage Business Communications APIs, you must first request a developer account.

-To request an account, fill out the **Request an account** form found on the [Business Communications Developer Portal](https://apimanager.uc.vonage.com/) login page.
+To request an account, contact your Vonage Business Communications account representative.

 You will use the developer account to: